 What is a Windows DHCP server?

-A DHCP server (Dynamic Host Configuration Protocol) is a server that automatically assigns an IP address and other network configuration parameters to computers and other devices on the network.
+A DHCP Windows server (Dynamic Host Configuration Protocol) is a server that automatically assigns an IP address and other network configuration parameters to computers and other devices on the network.
 The software is integrated with Microsoft Active Directory ecosystem providing IPv4 and IPv6 DHCP services.

 Windows DHCP server monitoring